vllm-project/vllm-spyre/docs/contributing/README.md

-# Contributing
+# Contributing to vLLM Spyre

-Thank you for your interest in contributing to Spyre support on vLLM!
+Thank you for your interest in contributing to the Spyre plugin for vLLM!

 There are several ways you can contribute: